Lahrenheit/EDOPRO-Soundpack/README.md

 ## Setup

-in user_configs.json or configs.json write
+in user_configs.json or configs.json write:

 ```
 {